goalifyplus/Goalify.Chat.Electron/README.md

 ## Post-Install Configuration

 If you can't (or don't want to) bundle the file inside the app, you can create a `servers.json` in the user preferences folder which will overwrite the packaged one.
-The file should be located in the `%APPDATA%/Rocket.Chat+/` folder or the installation folder in case of a installation for all users (Windows only).
+The file should be located in the `%APPDATA%/Goalify.Chat+/` folder or the installation folder in case of a installation for all users (Windows only).

 For Windows the full paths are:
 ```
-~\Users\<username>\AppData\Roaming\Rocket.Chat+\
+~\Users\<username>\AppData\Roaming\Goalify.Chat+\
-~\Program Files\Rocket.Chat+\Resources\
+~\Program Files\Goalify.Chat+\Resources\
 ```
 On MacOS the full path is:
 ```
-~/Users/<username>/Library/Application Support/Rocket.Chat+/
+~/Users/<username>/Library/Application Support/Goalify.Chat+/
-~/Applications/Rocket.Chat+.app/Contents/Resources/
+~/Applications/Goalify.Chat+.app/Contents/Resources/
 ```
 On Linux the full path is:
 ```
-/home/<username>/.config/Rocket.Chat+/
+/home/<username>/.config/Goalify.Chat+/
-/opt/Rocket.Chat+/resources/
+/opt/Goalify.Chat+/resources/
 ```

 # Useful links